-I thought I was going on a business trip, not a story safari—but the hotel I checked into had surprising origins.
+I thought I was going on a business trip, not a Story Safari™—but the hotel I checked into had surprising origins.

 Turns out the wood paneling in the lobby isn’t all that’s lovely about the Eldridge Hotel in Lawrence, Kansas.
 And if I’d been visiting here in my capacity as a speechwriter, I definitely would have told the story of its surprising origins.

 The hotel’s first guests, over 160 years ago, were abolitionists coming to settle in the Kansas Territory.
-Kansas wanted to enter the Union as a Free State; the more like-minded citizens it could import, the better.
+Kansas wanted to enter the Union as a Free State and the more like-minded citizens it could import, the better.

 Even in those long-ago days before Twitter, branding was everything: The owner, Colonel Eldridge, named his new establishment the Free State Hotel.